Best Construction Estimating Software for 2026

 When a company is in the market for a new estimating solution, they likely have a few specific needs, and maybe even some particular product features in mind.
 Several essential features are found in most estimating software solutions, including pre-built templates, custom assemblies, regularly-updated pricing databases, and predefined formulas.
 As mentioned earlier, we only included products in our review that have industry-leading estimating capabilities.
 That said, every construction business operates differently and there really is no good substitute for trying the software out yourself and making sure it can appropriately handle the nuances of your business.

 Outside of their specific estimating features, an important factor that differentiates estimating software is how they cover other aspects of the preconstruction process, either through their own integrated products or third-party integrations.
 For construction businesses in need of an all-in-one solution, companies like Procore, Buildertrend, and Sage are excellent choices.
-For companies strictly looking for takeoff, estimating, and bidding features, companies like STACK, ProEst, and ClearEstimates will be better options.
+For companies primarily seeking takeoff, estimating, and bidding features, solutions like STACK, Autodesk ProEst, and ClearEstimates are among the top options.

 Customer Reviews & Customer Service